juzdepom/react-flashcard-project/README.md

 <img src="/screenshots/09-29-2019.png" width="400" alt="09/29/2019">

-◽️ everytime we rate 5 flashcards, update the JSON date in firebase.
+New: everytime we rate 5 flashcards, update the JSON date in firebase.